UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

         Consult the manual of your lever nuts or ferrules on how much of the insulation you need to remove.
 For the WAGO lever nuts we used, 11 mm are recommended.

 4. Cut the CPU power cables.

-5. Cut the PCIe power cables.
+6. Cut the PCIe power cables.
+    1. Consulte a trustworthy website with a diagram showing the pins on the cable, for instance on [Wikipedia](https://en.wikipedia.org/wiki/PCI_Express#Power).